HED-GIT/TU_WIEN_BETRIEBSSYSTEME/README.md

 # TU_WIEN_BETRIEBSSYSTEME

 Some of the exercises given,

-most of them where never graded, some of them work but don't expect them to be pretty most/all are not conform to there stupid guidlines many where programmed before i created the repo and i was to lazy to test if they work
+most of them where never graded,

+most of them work but don't expect them to be good

+most/all are not conform to there stupid guidlines

+many where programmed before i created the repo and i was to lazy to test if they work

+3color and fb_arc_set are currently hidden since i know they have some small bugs i may fix